The 8 Golden Laws of Money For Dudes in Their 20s

 Law #4: Never blame the world for your problems.

 We all have our own problems.
 I understand that it sucks when it feels like everyone is against you.
 It’s not the end of the world.
 You can work on your problems one day at a time.
-You’re in control of paying off your credit card bill.

 I learned the hard way that it’s never okay to blame the world for your problems.
 When I started taking responsibility for my actions, I suddenly saw immediate results in my favor.
-I’m doing my best to hold myself accountable for everything I do in general and with my money.
+I’m doing my best to hold myself accountable for everything I do in general and with my money especially.

 “Everything’s not going to go perfect.
 You’re going to have some losses that you’re going to have to bounce back from and some things that are a little unforeseen that you’re going to have to deal with.” — Tom Dungy